 You will also need breast pads to soak up any leaking milk (yes, you WILL leak).
 Not only is it embarrassing to have milk circles on your shirt, but nipples that don’t dry out properly are at risk for developing thrush, which is essentially a yeast infection of your nipples and breasts.
 DON’T want.

 My favorite solution in the beginning is an old-fashioned disposable breast pad.
 You can get them from Lansinoh, Medela or Bamboobies.
 I prefer the Lansinoh nursing pads, but they are all very similar.

 A couple of annoying downsides of these disposables are: 1) they come individually wrapped in plastic, so you have to unwrap, peel the sticky tabs off, blah blah.
 This requires two hands; and 2) they aren’t totally smooth, so you may have that I-stuffed-my-bra-with-Kleenex look.
 Oh well, you’re nursing.
 Looking smooth may not be at the top of the priority list.

 When your milk first comes in, you will almost certainly experience engorgement.
 Engorgement doesn’t hurt, per se (unless it’s really bad), but it can be quite uncomfortable.
 Your breasts may feel like they’re bursting at the seams.

-- I love these ice/heating packs by Lansinoh that are circular shaped for your breast.
+I recommend the ice/heating packs that are circular shaped to fit perfectly on your breasts.

-- Yet another alternative is wetting and freezing a diaper (a disposable diaper).
-This makes for a perfect booby ice pack.
+Yet another alternative is wetting and freezing a diaper (a disposable diaper).
+This makes for an (ironically) perfect booby ice pack.

 Having said all of this, you know what?
 You’re not going to get torn up nipples because I’m going to teach you how to properly latch.
-Check out our Lowdown on Latching edition.
+Stay tuned for the Lowdown on Latching edition.